sethmlarson/sethmlarson.dev/app/markdown/2022-03-01/security-for-package-maintainers.md

   * [GPG and signed commits](#gpg-and-signed-commits)
   * [Disk encryption](#disk-encryption)

-I plan on releasing an separate future article and example project on GitHub which covers how to configure a project and deployment pipeline securely.
+I plan on releasing a future article and example project on GitHub which covers how to configure a project and deployment pipeline securely.
 If you want to notified when that article is published you can subscribe via [email](https://tinyletter.com/sethmlarson) or [RSS](/feed).

 ## Securing your accounts